thurask/lazyloader/README.md

 ### Operation
 Requires [cap.exe](https://drive.bitcasa.com/send/Lrb0VC6NsOEX5BNSDmGVn2mkeiSDklghCXlYuQk_YkRE) in the same folder as the script.

-If you're using just the .py file, make sure to have Python =>3.4.2 in your PATH and cap in your working folder.
+If you're using this as a .py file, it requires Python =>3.4.2.
+It also requires the [requests](http://docs.python-requests.org/en/latest/user/install/) library installed somehow.
+To install requests really easily, using pip:

+	> pip install -r \path\to\requirements.txt

+To use [pip-win](https://sites.google.com/site/pydatalog/python/pip-for-windows), just put that (corrected, of course) into pip-win's Command field and hit Run.
+It'll automatically download whichever pypi packages are dependencies of this one.
+If you downloaded the requirements.txt file in this repository, of course.

 Or, if you're using the release .exe, extract everything into any one folder (all .exes, .pyds and .dlls).